Bert-JanP/Incident-Response-Powershell/README.md

 - [DumpLocalAdmins](./Scripts/DumpLocalAdmins.ps1): Returns all local admins of a device.
 - [LastLogons](./Scripts/LastLogons.ps1) - List the last N successful logins of a device.
 - [ListInstalledSecurityProducts](./Scripts/ListInstalledSecurityProducts.ps1) - List the installed security products and their status.
+- [ListDefenderExclusions](./Scripts/ListDefenderExclusions.ps1) - List the FolderPath, FileExtension, Process and IP exclusions that are defined.

 ## DFIR Script
 The [DFIR script](./DFIR-Script.ps1) collects information from multiple sources and structures the output in the current directory in a folder named 'DFIR-_hostname_-_year_-_month_-_date_'.
 This folder is zipped at the end, so that folder can be remotely collected.
 This script can also be used within Defender For Endpoint in a Live Response session (see below).
 The DFIR script collects the following information when running as normal user: